qjqqyy/m5th/CS2030lab/lab1.md

 * **\textcolor{red}{Submit all levels.}**

-* Marks are awarded for correctness (auto-graded)
+* Marks are awarded for functionality (auto-graded)

 # Let's get started!

-* You need your personal plab account (details in your email)
+* Check email for personal plab account credentials

-    - You also need your NUSNET ID to log in to plab (host name: `pe106`)
+    - You also need your NUSNET ID to log in to plab (hostname is something like `peXXX`)

 * Place your `main()` method into `class Main`